ptompalski/MDSAfforestationMonitoring/README.md

 ### Rendering the Report

-To generate the report, execute the following command in your terminal:
+To generate the proposal report, execute the following command in your terminal:

 ```bash
 quarto render reports/proposal/report.qmd